 Some tend to skip over pain almost entirely, saying that “something hurt” and leaving it at that.
 I think both of these approaches can be bested by writing about pain clearly, in a way that’s relatable to the reader – that is, of course, easier said than done.

 The first to remember is that metaphors often distance the reader from the pain, while they are intended to work in the opposite way.
 For example, read and compare these two snippets of text.

 Thomas gasped and collapsed on the ground.
 He felt beaten up, having trouble to breathe.
-As he looked down to the wound, he saw blood pouring down, hitting the cold floor below him.
-Just before he lost conciousness, a quick thought crossed his mind: This is how I’m going to die.
+As he looked down at the wound, he saw blood pouring down, hitting the cold floor below him.
+Just before he lost consciousness, a quick thought crossed his mind: This is how I’m going to die.

 Most people like the second snippet better.
 Some people I have given this to read through even didn’t make it through the entirety of the first one.
 The overuse of metaphors makes it easy for the reader to get lost in the text.

 Don’t get me wrong, a good metaphor can go a long way, but I would limit them to once a chapter.
 Most people don’t know what does it feel to have a million knives piercing their skin, nor have lungs being held by a stone fist – they do however know the feeling of struggling to breathe.